Skip to main content

 Manual Installation of Cyton Firmware

-2. Unzip the folder and change the name to OpenBCI_32bit_Library
+2. Unzip the folder and rename it to OpenBCI_32bit_Library

 3. Move OpenBCI_32bit_Library to: